tmaragno/workshops/README.md

 ## Workshops
 1. Microservices using Docker
-   * Participants will build a 2 containers that communicate with each other.
-The first is a REST NodeJS Server which will provide a response to a Java SE client running on the second container.
+   * Participants will build 2 containers that communicate with each other.
+The first is a REST NodeJS Server which will provide a response to a NodeJS client running on the second container.